The Tay Ten returns for its tenth edition – Tay Ten 10 – at 11am on Sunday 4th May 2025.

 Race entry

-is via Entry Central.
+is via Entry Central here.
 There are no on-the-day entries.
-There were 350 places available in 2024.
-The race is always popular with clubs from across Scotland – many of whom use the race as part of their championship/grand prix series – and typically sells out quickly.
+There will be 375 places available in 2024.
+The race is always popular with clubs from across Scotland – many of whom use the race as part of their championship/grand prix series – and typically sells out quickly (two weeks in 2024; getting faster every year!).
 Minimum entry age under SA rules is 17 years of age (an athlete celebrating their 17th birthday on race day may compete).

 Entry fees

-Traditionally, a medal has been given to all finishers.
+Until (and including) the 2023 race, a medal had been given to all finishers.
 As the environmental footprint of such practices creates more concern, we now offer entrants the choice (on signing up) of no medal (with a lower entry fee) or an eco-medal (which can be kept/admired or planted!, see here).
-Entry fees for 2024 were:

 Updates